Presidential finalists named at Northeast Community College

+The candidates represent a broad and diverse background of service in higher education.

-The finalists, in alphabetical order, are: Dr. Leah Barrett, vice president for student affairs for the Northern Wyoming Community College District (NWCCD), Dr. Lenny Klaver, president of North Central Missouri College, and Dr. Charles Nwankwo, vice president of technology and business partnerships at Chandler Gilbert Community College (CGCC) in Arizona.
-They were among sixty-three applicants for the position.
+The finalists are Dr. Leah Barrett, vice president for student affairs for the Northern Wyoming Community College District; Dr. Lenny Klaver, president of North Central Missouri College, and Dr. Charles Nwankwo, vice president of technology and business partnerships at Chandler Gilbert Community College in Arizona.
+They were among 63 applicants for the position.

 “We have an excellent pool of candidates.
 Northeast Community College has earned a stellar reputation and as a result, we have attracted some talented individuals who have the credentials to continue to move the college forward in meeting the needs of our students and constituents across the 20-county service area.
 We are now looking forward to meeting our finalists in person and learn more about their qualifications,” he said.